 A 10-ton multi-purpose helicopter in a military configuration with advanced avionics and functional systems will also be developed, suitable for search and rescue operations and operations in the coastal zone.
 The helicopter is designed to meet wide operational requirements, it will have a large and high cockpit, aft ramp and retractable landing gear.
 A helicopter with a maximum speed of 170 knots and a flight range of 1000 km can carry more than 20 people.

-Turkish Aerospace is also actively developing unmanned aerial systems.
-The ANKA mid-altitude UAV with its long flight duration made its first flight in December 2004.
-An 8-meter long UAV has a wingspan of 17,3 meters and is equipped with an engine with a power of 155 hp.
-The initial order for 10 ANKA Block-B drones and 12 ground control stations was delivered by the Turkish Air Force.
-In October 2013, Turkish Aerospace launched a new project to create the next model, designated ANKA-S.
+Turkish Aerospace is also actively developing unmanned aerial vehicles aviation systems.
+The long-duration medium-altitude UAV ANKA made its first flight in December 2004.
+The UAV is 8 meters long and has a wingspan of 17,3 meters and is equipped with a 155 hp engine.
+An initial order for 10 ANKA Block-B drones and 12 ground control stations has been delivered to the Turkish Air Force.
+In October 2013, Turkish Aerospace began a new project to create the next model, designated ANKA-S.

 Long-range mid-range drone ANKA-B is supplied by the Turkish Air Force, while the ANKA-S version is still under development